 Moving to a new city alone can be a great adventure.

-You may arrive with a job, a place to live and have a few acquaintances knocking about, but there’ll still be moments where you’ll feel alone.
-It takes time to settle into a new city – six to twelve months by all accounts.
-Sometimes you’ll slip right into the pace of life your new city offers… other times it’ll take a lot longer for you to feel at home.
+You may arrive with a job, a place to live and have a few acquaintances knocking about, but there’ll still be moments where you’ll feel very much alone and lonely.

-Aggressively pursue everyone you know
+1. Pursue everyone you know (even vaguely)

 What about when you don’t know anyone?
 Well, there are still ways and means, my friend.